Climate change: Young people very worried - survey

 The authors say the young are confused by governments' failure to act.
 They say environmental fears are "profoundly affecting huge numbers of young people".

 Chronic stress over climate change, they maintain, is increasing the risk of mental and physical problems.
-And if severe weather events worsen, they add, then mental health impacts will follow.
+And if severe weather events worsen, mental health impacts will follow.

 The report says young people are especially affected by climate fears because they are developing psychologically, socially and physically.